kevv87/dml-language-server/src/lint/features.md

 - **NSP.TrailingWhitespace**: no spaces between the last token in a line and the corresponding newline `\n`

 ## Line Length
 - **LL1**: Lines should be kept shorter than 80 characters.
-Longer lines wrap or become partially invisible in editors whose windows have the standard width of 80 columns, which makes the code much harder to read
+Longer lines wrap or become partially invisible in editors whose windows have the standard width of 80 columns, which makes the code much harder to read.
+This rule's 80 character limit can be set to custom values for editors where this is appropriate

 ##### Check [Issue #76 For remaining and planned checks](https://github.com/intel/dml-language-server/issues/76)